Lyric has transitioned from 1990s newcomer to 21st century staple.

 This time, the rise of musical word names makes for the most likely explanation.
 In 1995, names like Aria and Cadence failed to crack the US Top 1000.
 By 2007, both of those names, along with Harmony and Melody, were gaining.

-I suspect this name made for an ahead-of-the-curve pick in the 1990s.
-By the early 2000s, it felt exactly right.
+If Lyric felt like an ahead-of-the-curve pick in the 1990s, by the early 2000s, it was exactly right.

 What do you think of Lyric?
 Do you like it better for a boy or a girl?